inceptivco/ToyForge/sdk/PUBLISHING.md

    - Create an account at [npmjs.com](https://www.npmjs.com/signup)
    - Verify your email address

-2. **Organization Setup (Optional but Recommended)**
+2. **Organization Setup (Not Required)**
-   - Create an organization: `@characterforge`
+   - We're using an unscoped package name: `characterforge`
-   - This allows you to publish scoped packages like `@characterforge/sdk`
+   - No organization setup needed for this approach
-   - Organizations can have multiple maintainers and better access control
+   - Simpler and cleaner for users

 3. **Node.js & npm**
    - Ensure you have Node.js 16+ and npm 7+ installed